appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-to-ee-chart.md

-# Migration Guide from EE to EE
+# Migrate to the EE Helm Chart

 If you are using Appsmith Business Edition, with the Helm chart from `helm.appsmith.com`, this document will help you move to the new Helm chart from `helm-ee.appsmith.com`.